mmesh/docs/docs/platform/reference/mmesh-node.yml.md

 ---
-title: Node Configuration Reference
+title: "Node Configuration Reference"
-description: The file mmesh-node.yml is used to configure a node.
-This is the complete reference of the configuration options supported.
+description: "The file mmesh-node.yml is used to configure a node.
+This is the complete reference of the configuration options supported."
 ---

 # Node Configuration Reference